-If you are arriving earlier than day 1, extra accommodation in Delhi is available at USD145 Single/Double (or equivalent) per night per room.
+If you are arriving earlier than day 1, extra accommodation in Delhi is available from USD140 Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as hotels in Delhi tend to be heavily booked up well in advance.
 Flights from Mumbai or other cities can be arranged conveniently and inexpensively over the internet using one of India's regular or budget airlines:

 For online bookings visit: http://www.cleartrip.com/flights

 Ph: +91 22 2262 5525-9

 If you are staying on in Mumbai after the tour, extra accommodation is available from USD115 Single/Double (or equivalent) per night per room.
 Again, if you will require extra accommodation in Mumbai, please advise us as early as possible as rooms tend to get booked out quickly at peak season times.

 What to take